IcySunStudio/sleek_storage/sleek_storage/README.md

 - Reload time is the time taken to read all data from disk into memory (usually done at app startup).
 - Uses batched writes when available.
 - Code is available in the benchmark folder.

+** Limitations:**
+- Due to the structure of Sleek Storage, writing a single item in a large collection take the same time as writing them all at once.
+But if you don't await write operations, this is not a problem in practice.
+- On modern desktop hardware, Sleek Storage is very fast, but you should keep store size under 50,000 items for best performance.
+- On old Android hardware, Sleek Storage is still fast, but you should keep store size under 10,000 items.

 ---